Program on Aging and Health

 Need for Program and Background

-The United States is experiencing a longevity revolution.
 The number of persons in the U.S. aged 65 years or older reached 36.8 million in 2005, representing 12.4 % of the U. S. population.
 By the year 2030, this number will nearly double to about 71.5 million older persons: People 65 and older will represent 20% of the population.
-Thus, in a short period of time, the number of older persons will exceed the number of children in the U.S. In recent decades, the field of human development has responded to these changing circumstances by expanding its attention to later life.
+Thus, in a short period of time, the number of older persons will exceed the number of children in the U.S. The field of human development has responded to these changing circumstances by expanding its attention to later life.

 Increases in longevity provide numerous opportunities for the productive engagement and participation of older adults in occupational, family, and civic realms.
 However, many older adults also face unique challenges in later life that can and do affect the quality of their health and well-being.
-Such challenges include attempts to preserve quality of life in the face of chronic disablements, such as arthritis pain, family and spousal caregiving, and cognitive impairments associated with Alzheimer’s disease and other forms of dementia.
-Not only is the human suffering that results from these problems of serious concern, but the increasing numbers of older Americans are creating a serious challenge for both informal networks of family and friends, as well as for large-scale health and social service systems.
-However, although normal aging is associated with significant declines in physical and mental abilities, as well as age-related motivational changes, those declines are not inevitable.
+Such challenges include attempts to preserve quality of life in the face of chronic disablements, such as arthritis pain, family and spousal caregiving, and cognitive impairments associated with Alzheimer's disease and other forms of dementia.
+Although normal aging is associated with significant declines in physical and mental abilities, as well as age-related motivational changes, those declines are not inevitable.
 Research has shown that such declines can be reduced and, in some cases, reversed with proper interventions.

 The intersection between aging and health is thus a critically important area for basic and applied research.
 It also provides unique opportunities for the translation of research findings into programs and treatments for older persons.
 A number of the negative consequences associated with chronic physical and mental disease can be prevented through lifestyle choices, and the coping ability of individuals and their families can be enhanced through social- and individual-level interventions based on scientific evidence – that is, evidence-based practices.

 The Aging and Health Program of the Department of Human Development explores age-related issues through integrated programs of basic research, applied research, and intervention.
-Further, the translation of research findings (through Cornell’s system of Cooperative Extension and outreach programs) promotes healthy aging through diffusion of evidence-based programs and practices.
+Further, the translation of research findings (through Cornell's system of Cooperative Extension and the Bronfenbrenner Center for Translational Research (www.bctr.cornell.edu) outreach programs) promotes healthy aging through diffusion of evidence-based programs and practices.

 The study of aging and health is necessarily multi-disciplinary and involves examining not only changes in the functioning of the body but also changes in individual adjustment and behavior.
 The teaching program in aging and health includes a focus on: